Click here to read the Singletrack Magazine article about Bill and Craig's experience on the Framebuilding Course.

 Read the course handbook.
-Read anything else you can find, but don't take it as gospel.
+Read anything else you can find, but with an open mind.
 Above all, don't worry!
-The course is designed to accommodate people with skills ranging from none at all, to those who have built frames and want to refine their technique.
+There are as many different ways of building frames as there are framebuilders.
+The course is designed to accommodate people with experience ranging from none at all, to those who have built frames and want to refine their technique.

 Can I bring my own tubes/materials?

 In order to ensure that only tubes and materials of the highest quality are used, and to ensure that Dave can check and prepare everything before your arrival, all tubes and materials must be obtained from ourselves.
 We have a large stock of tubes, components and braze-ons for you to choose from.